styled-components/styled-components/README.md

 Utilising [tagged template literals](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/template_strings#Tagged_Template-Strings), an ES6 (i.e. built into Javascript) feature, `styled-components` allows you to write actual CSS code to style your components.
 It also removes the mapping between components and styles – using components as a low-level styling construct could not be easier!

+`styled-components` is compatible with both React (for web) and ReactNative – meaning it's the perfect choice even for truly universal apps!
+See the [ReactNative section](#react-native) for more information

 > Note: If you're not using `npm` as your package manager, aren't using a module bundler or aren't sure about either of those jump to [Alternative Installation Methods](#alternative-installation-methods).

 ## Usage